ubccr/ccrdocs/pages/hpc/jobs.md

 ## Slurm <sbatch> Job Flags

 The `sbatch` command supports many optional flags.
 To review all the options, please visit the Slurm [sbatch page](http://slurm.schedmd.com/sbatch.html).
-Below are useful flags:
+Below are some useful flags for CCR users:

 | Type                   | Description                                         | Flag                       |
 | :--------------------- | :-------------------------------------------------- | :------------------------- |